Pinterest Pixel

 Crop Pictures to Circle

-STEP 3: Within this tab, find the “Crop” button located in the “Size” group.
+STEP 3: Go to the “Crop” button located in the “Size” group.

 STEP 5: From the range of shapes provided, select the oval or circle option.